*Updated May 2021

-By Dan Berger, Rita Georges, Michael Serotte, and Stephen Yale-Loehr
+By Dan Berger, Stephen Yale-Loehr, Michael Serotte, Jeff Goldman, and Megan Kludt

 Self-employment: The Board of Immigration Appeals (BIA) has held that “employment” includes self-employment.
 Thus, running a business violates a foreign national’s status, absent work authorization.
 See Matter of Tong, 16 I. & N. Dec.
 593 (BIA 1978), in which a student was running his own used car dealership.

 Investments: A noncitizen can invest passively in the United States without work authorization.
 Visa holders may manage their own investments and may even purchase a running business, as long as they do not provide any labor or services and are not actively running the business.

 - Bhakta v.
 Immigration & Naturalization Service,1 in which the court found a foreign national had not engaged in “unauthorized employment” when he owned a motel chain.

 - Wettasinghe v.
 United States Department of Justice, Immigration & Naturalization Service,2 in which the court found a violation of status where a student purchased ice cream trucks and ice cream and leased them to vendors to sell, while also assisting where needed.

 In Wettasinghe, the court emphasized that Mr. Wettasinghe was active in running the business, while the owner of the motel chain in Bhakta was not.